 In fact, simply consuming 100 mg of vitamin C may improve iron absorption by 67% (

-First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infections (
+First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infection (

 Second, vitamin C helps these white blood cells function more effectively while protecting them from damage by potentially harmful molecules, such as free radicals.

 Third, vitamin C is an essential part of the skin’s defense system.
-It is actively transported to the skin where it can act as an antioxidant and help strengthen the skin’s barriers (22).
+It’s actively transported to the skin, where it can act as an antioxidant and help strengthen the skin’s barriers (22).

 What’s more, low vitamin C levels have been linked to poor health outcomes.

-Summary Vitamin C may boost immunity by helping white blood cells function more effectively, strengthening your skin’s defense system and helping wounds heal faster.
+Vitamin C may boost immunity by helping white blood cells function more effectively, strengthening your skin’s defense system, and helping wounds heal faster.